hoonetorg/salt-ceph/README.md

 - all initial monitors
 - admin node
+- inkscope monitor
 - anything else

-the reason for this is that the admin node creates the cluster on highstate, so the initial monitors need to have ceph packages installed, as well as the passwordless sudo access over ssh, before the admin calls them. once the cluster is created, call highstate over any OSD or MDS node to automatically include it in the cluster (adding a monitor dynamically is not supported yet in this state tree).
+the reason for this is that the admin node creates the cluster on highstate, so the initial monitors need to have ceph packages installed, as well as the passwordless sudo access over ssh, before the admin calls them. once the cluster is created, call highstate on the inkscope monitor again to configure the REST api inkscope needs. then call highstate over any OSD or MDS node to automatically include it in the cluster (adding a monitor dynamically is not supported yet in this state tree).

 <b>Notes</b>